IkarosKappler/plotboilerplate/README.md

   });
 ```

-For a list of all supported key codes see [keycodes.md].
+For a list of all supported key codes see [Full list of supported key codes](https://github.com/IkarosKappler/plotboilerplate/blob/master/keycodes.md "Full list of supported key codes").

 ## Custom mouse event